KS2-FR/KS2.Drive/README.md

 # KS2.Drive
-This software allows you to mount a webDAV / AOS server as if it was a local HDD It is similar to what webdrive© or netdrive© do.
+This software allows you to mount a webDAV / AOS server as if it was a local HDD.

+It is similar to what webdrive© or netdrive© do.

 Usage :